lucassantuss/passa-ingressos/src/back-end/README.md

-# PassaIngressos_WebAPI
+# Passa Ingressos - API
-Projeto Interdisciplinar realizado na Faculdade Engenheiro Salvador Arena (FESA) no 8 Semestre de Engenharia de Computação.
+Interdisciplinary project carried out at Faculdade Engenheiro Salvador Arena (FESA) in the 8th semester of Computer Engineering.

-## WebAPI - BackEnd
+## API - BackEnd
-Desenvolvido com .NET 6, esta é uma WebAPI utilizada para o tratamento e manipulação dos dados vindos do Banco de Dados da aplicação PassaIngressos.
+Developed with .NET 6, this is a WebAPI used to process and manipulate data coming from the PassaIngressos application database.

-Há também um projeto de testes utilizando XUnit para os testes unitários.
+There is also a test project using XUnit for unit tests.

-## Integrantes do Grupo
+## Group Members

 > 081210009 - Lucas Araujo dos Santos\
 > 081210027 - Danilo Rodrigues Dantas\